This Is Teen-C Power!

-This is Teen-C Power! is the first release for Bis on the Beastie Boys' Grand Royal label as a preview for American audiences, collecting material from the Disco Nation 45 (1995), The Secret Vampire Soundtrack (1996) and Bis vs. the D.I.Y.
-Corps (1996) Extended Plays.
+This is Teen-C Power! is an EP by the Scottish indie pop band Bis, released in 1996 through Beastie Boys' Grand Royal label.
+It was a preview for American audiences, collecting material from the previous EPs: Disco Nation 45 (1995), The Secret Vampire Soundtrack (1996) and Bis vs. the D.I.Y.
+Corps (1996).

 The EP also includes a newly recorded version of the song "Kill Yr Boyfriend"; the original version appeared on Bis' first release Transmissions on the Teen-C Tip!.
-Released as a 10-inch vinyl and a compact disc.